LuigiPower/cgnat-eye-tracking/README.md

 ## Run evaluation of a trained SVM

 Matlab will prompt for a .mat file containing the samples.
+The .mat file used for the trained model is inside the '3.Results/sample_files' folder.
 Once chosen, kfold cross validation with 20 folds will be run.